odan/odan.github.io/_posts/2021-03-21-slim4-laminas-config.md

 As you can see, it is now possible to inject the Config object where you want to read configuration values.
-The use of an object also has the advantage that the configuration can now be injected automatically via autowiring, without having to implement an extra DI container entry.
+The use of an object also has the advantage that the configuration can now be injected automatically via autowiring.

 ## Read more